apostrophecms/docs/docs/module-format-example.md

   async init(self, options) {},

   // Methods that can be invoked on `self`, or from
-  // another module via our alias, `self.apos.product` methods(self, options) {
+  // another module via our alias, `self.apos.product`.
+  // `self` refers to this module, `options` contains the
+  // option settings configured for it methods(self, options) {
     return {
       async averagePrice(req) {